munificent/craftinginterpreters/book/classes.md

 make it a runtime error.

 So the first thing we do is see if the instance actually has a field with the given name.
-Only then does it return it.
-Otherwise, it raises an error.
+Only then do we return it.
+Otherwise, we raise an error.

 Note how I switched from talking about "properties" to "fields".
 There is a subtle difference between the two.
 Fields are named bits of state stored